MEMBERS and FRIENDS

 6. Please Note: Some tools will be provided.
 Such as, paint scrapers, brushes, wiping rags, cleaners, and some respirator masks (Limited Quantity).
 Please bring your own if you prefer a certain brand and are in good shape.

 To speed up the process, please click on the link button to print, read, agree, sign and bring with you to hand into the SPM Staff.

-This project is the 14th Annual.
-The last thirteen years we put this Project together, we had a great turn out.
+This project is the 17th Annual.
+The last sixteen years we put this Project together, we had a great turn out.
+Except for the year of the Covid-19 Pandemic in 2020.
 We broke a record of 100 volunteers in 2014.
-We have an average of 50 plus people volunteering for this event every year!
-The folks from the Superior's Public Museum's Board of Directors and the City of Superior WI were very appreciative with the efforts of the organizations that helped make this project successful!
+We have an average of 50 plus volunteers for this event every year!
+The folks from the Superior's Public Museum's Board of Directors and the City of Superior WI are very appreciative with the efforts of all the organizations that helped make this project successful!
 Let’s try making this event another successful year!

-Please Note: The below Task List is Updated right up to the day before the Project!
+Please Note: The below Task List will be much smaller this year because of the number of volunteers we are allowed by the state.
+Although the list could be updated right up to the day before the Project!